 The HP Envy 13t is a great pick if you want a premium-feeling laptop with high-end specs and an all-day battery.
 You can configure your new laptop with the button below.

-The Asus ZenBook 13 is a slim, premium laptop that will turn heads thanks to the Royal Blue metal finish.
-A unique ErgoLift hinge boosts the keyboard by three-degrees for a comfortable typing experience and rose gold elements tie the design together.
+The Asus Vivobook S13 is a slim, premium laptop that will turn heads thanks to the unique rainbow of finishes.
+A clever ErgoLift hinge tucks a bit of the chin bezel beneath the keyboard for a slimmer feel and a comfortable typing experience.

-If you want to turn some heads with a unique and powerful laptop, the ZenBook 13 is the way to go.
-It’s even MIL-STD drop certified in case accidents happen.
+If you want to turn some heads with a unique and powerful laptop, the Vivobook S13 is the way to go.
+It has a remarkable 88% screen-to-body ratio so you’ll either be drawn in by the body itself or the nearly endless display.

 Microsoft Surface Pro 7